ONSdigital/dp-data-pipelines/README.md

     pip install git+https://github.com/ONSdigital/dp-data-pipelines.git
     ```

+## Setup

+Before you start using the `dp-data-pipelines` , you need to set up your environment:

+1. **AWS SSO Login**: Ensure you are logged in to AWS via SSO.
+This is necessary for the function to access the S3 bucket and process the tar file.
+If you haven't logged in, you can do so by running `aws sso login` in your terminal.

 ## Usage
 This package provides multiple data pipelines.
 The initial use case is the s3_tar_received.start() function, which handles the required behavior when receiving a tar file indicated by an S3 object name.

-### Before using the `s3_tar_received.start()` function, ensure you are logged in to AWS via SSO.
-This is necessary for the function to access the S3 bucket and process the tar file.

 Here's a basic example of how to use it: